Countdown to move-in

 CAN’T WAIT FOR ORIENTATION?
 HAVE MORE QUESTIONS?

-Tour around our 800-acre campus to find your new favorite study spot before move-in by scheduling a virtual or on-campus visit today!
-Or, if you have a question about anything throughout the summer, don’t hesitate to reach out to your admissions counselor.
+Explore campus to find your new favorite study spot before move-in by scheduling a virtual or on-campus visit today!
+If you have a question about anything, don’t hesitate to reach out to your admissions counselor.